 Is my puppy spayed/neutered prior to my adopting him/her?

 No. We sell our puppies on a strict spay/neuter contract that requires you have your puppy altered no later than 6 months of age.
 This allows you the option of having it done earlier if you choose to, but it is done before your puppy reaches sexual maturity.
-We feel this is in the best health interest of your puppy and will prevent any unplanned, unwanted litters of puppies.
+After countless years of personal study and consultation with multiple vets and breeders both locally and nationally we feel this is in the best health interest of your puppy and will prevent any unplanned, unwanted litters of puppies.
+This is a non-negotiable policy, but also allows you the option of choosing when works best for your family and puppy during those first 6-months.

 Can I choose to wait past 6 months to spay/neuter my puppy?